xmtp/xmtp-js/README.md

 ![Feature status](https://img.shields.io/badge/Feature_status-Alpha-orange)

 The user consent feature enables your app to request and respect user consent preferences.
-With this feature, a blockchain account address registered on the XMTP network can have one of three consent preference values:
+With this feature, another blockchain account address registered on the XMTP network can have one of three consent preference values:

 - Unknown
 - Allowed